 Beets Baby Food Recipes – When can baby eat beets and how to prepare beets for your baby.

+Learn about beets and try some beets baby food recipe ideas too.
 Beets are very nutritious for your little one.
-A great color to engage your little one's eyes and pinching fingers, serve up some beets to your little one as a great finger food.
+A great color to engage your little one’s eyes and pinching fingers, serve up some beets to your little one as a great finger food.

 The Goodness of Beets for Baby Food: